 Before I launch into the list however, I must post a few links to relevant guides around the UK.
 In general, wild camping is illegal in England and Wales, but is broadly allowed in Scotland.

 Most landowners (such as farmers) are accommodating if you keep away from farms and buildings, be quiet & discreet (arrive late and leave early) and everything you bring into the camp, take away with you.

 As such, please read these guides first:

-In my opinion, the laws around wild camping in England and Wales and a little archaic and need reforming.
+In my opinion, the laws around wild camping in England and Wales and a little archaic and need reforming (it’s still illegal to wild camp in England and Wales, other than Dartmoor).
 Scotland passed the Land Reform Act in 2003, which permits camping on most unenclosed land.
 England and Wales should do the same.

 Anyhow, let’s crack on and get to the UK’s best wild camping locations: